pandyamehul/.Net8-eCommerce-az-aks-devops/Development.Steps.md

 - Added "ASP.net web API" project
 - Added Dependency injection for core and Infra project.
 - API solution configured and implemented request pipeline.

+### User Microservice Controller Implementation

 - Created User Controller to serve register and login flow.
 - Created rest client to test API endpoints.

+### Automapper Integration

 - Implemented automapper to map request and response objects.

+### Switch from Automapper to Mapster

+- Removed automapper nuget package from core project.
+- Added Mapster and Mapster.DependencyInjection nuget packages to core project.
+- Updated mapping profiles and DI registrations to use Mapster instead of Automapper.
+- Tested user registration and login endpoints to ensure mapping works correctly.
+- Verified that all unit tests pass after the migration.

+### Postgres Integration with Dapper (ORM tool for data access)

+- Added Npgsql.EntityFrameworkCore.PostgreSQL nuget package to Infra project.
+- Configured Postgres connection string in appsettings.json file.
+- Implemented DbContext and entity configurations for User entity.
+- Used Dapper for data access in User repository.
+- Tested user registration and login flows with Postgres database.
+- Verified data is correctly stored and retrieved from Postgres.